 I’ve written about how disposable coffee cups are terrible for the environment.
 Another reason to ditch takeout coffee is their absurd markups given that making your own coffee at home is only $0.18 to $0.25 per cup depending on what kind of beans you buy.
 I also don’t think it’s any more convenient to stand in a long line for coffee than quickly using a coffee press or something at home.

 Don’t get me wrong.
 I love my local cafes.
 I usually order my drink to stay, so what I’m really paying for is a space to sit in the cafe (“real estate”â this is also how I justify the high cost of cocktails in nice bars.)
 I’ll only buy a drink to go if I’m really craving something when I’m out, or if I want to try a special drink as a treat.
-(Update: I totally don’t follow this.
-I love my lattes and get them twice a week.
+(Update: I totally don’t follow this, especially during COVID when I want to support my local cafes.
+I love my lattes and get them once or twice a week.
 In my defense, lattes take more effort to make.)

 Frugal millionaire Youtuber Graham Stephan, in his “How to Make 20 Cent Iced Coffee” video, shares his formula on how to be a millionaire with the money you save on coffee: